 Philemon 1

-While Paul was in Rome, he met a young man named Onesimus, who was a runaway slave; Paul somehow led him to the Lord.
+While Paul was in a Roman prison, he met a young man named Onesimus, who was a runaway slave.
+Paul led him to the Lord.

 It turns out that this young man had run away from a Christian in Colossae by the name of Philemon.
 Paul knew Philemon because he had also led him to the Lord.

-Paul knew it was the right thing to do, to send Onesimus back and let his owner make the decision.
-Paul perhaps could have forced him or twisted his arm to let the young man go, but he humbly appealed to Philemon just as Jesus appeals to the Father for us; to receive us as He would Himself…He loves us as if we were His own heart.
+Paul knew it was the right thing to do, to send Onesimus back and let his owner, Philemon, make the decision.
+Paul could have forced him or twisted his arm to let the young man go and serve in the ministry, but he humbly appealed to Philemon.

 Since God had genuinely worked in the heart of Philemon (v.
-5 mentions the evidence of faith and love), he was confident that he would let Onesimus go free, and that he would do so generously.
+5 mentions the evidence of faith and love) he was confident that Philemon would let Onesimus go free, and that he would do so generously so that he could serve alongside Paul in the ministry.